hudochenkov/stylelint-config-hudochenkov/README.md

 ## Usage

-Add chosen config to the [`extends` section](https://eslint.org/docs/user-guide/configuring#extending-configuration-files) of your stylelint configuration:
+Add chosen config to the [`extends` section](https://eslint.org/docs/user-guide/configuring#extending-configuration-files) of your Stylelint configuration:

 ```
 {